 The betting and gaming act was passed on September 1, 1960, as a way for the government to take control of the situation – by pulling in the people from the street, therefore reducing crime, and in turn, benefitting the government with increased revenue.
 This meant that gambling was allowed in licensed shops that were under government supervision.

 Unsurprisingly, as soon as it was passed and gambling was legalised, betting shops with new slots opened at an astronomical rate – some say it was around 100 a week.
 One of the people to take note of this legalisation and wanted to bring the fun to the masses was George Alfred James.
 He opened the Casino Club Port Talbot in Wales in 1961, believed to be the first legal casino in Britain.
 It was open to members only, and he opened it on the first floor of his Port Talbot shop.

 Port Talbot is home to the Port Talbot Steelworks, which is the one of the biggest steelworks in the world, and back in the 60s, it was the biggest steel town in Europe.
 So, George Alfred James opened a fully inclusive gambling house in his Port Talbot Shop, with a casino, bar, restaurant, and a dance floor – where cabaret was often performed.
-People loved turning out to spend an evening at the casino – watching cabaret, wearing glamorous clothes and playing blackjack, roulette or baccarat.
+People loved turning out to spend an evening at the casino – watching cabaret, wearing glamorous clothes and learning to play blackjack.
 Religious leaders weren’t happy with the opening of the casino though – as is the case today, across the globe.